iiasa/message_doc/source/message_globiom/annex/message/2_conversion_technologies.rst

    * - :math:`D`
      - is :math:`M, L` for upper and lower capacity and :math:`m, l` for upper and lower activity constraints respectively,
    * - :math:`\sim`
-     - is :mat:`\leq, \geq` for upper and lower constraints respectively,
+     - is :math:`\leq, \geq` for upper and lower constraints respectively,
    * - :math:`\gamma _{yzsvd,t}, \gamma _{zsvd,t}`
      - is the maximum growth rate per period for the construction/operation of technology :math:`zsvd`,
    * - :math:`gy_{zsvd,t}`